-Although marijuana remains a Schedule I controlled dangerous substance under the Controlled Substances Act of 1970, 34 states – plus Washington, D.C. – have legalized marijuana use for recreational and/or medical purposes.
-Of these, 11 states (and Washington, D.C.) have also legalized recreational marijuana use: Alaska, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington.
+Although marijuana remains a controlled substance, 35 states and Washington, D.C., have legalized its use for medical purposes.
+Of these 35 states, 18 (including Washington, D.C.) have also made recreational marijuana use legal: Alaska, Arizona, California, Colorado, Connecticut, Illinois, Maine, Massachusetts, Michigan, Montana, New Jersey, New Mexico, New York, Nevada, Oregon, Vermont, Virginia and Washington.

 NOTE: This map does not reflect any local (city, county, etc.) rules or regulations.
 Please refer to each state’s official website for more detailed information about the specific regulations and laws governing marijuana usage, as applicable.